-Exam board: Pearson Qualification: GCSE Head of subject: Mr N Downing

-This is an exciting, practical course that allows you to develop practical skills in Textiles, learning about Fashion and Design and independently creating garments and Textiles outcomes.

-In studying Textiles, you will develop two coursework units based on the general themes of Portrait and Landscape.
-You will:

-- Develop ideas through investigations, demonstrating critical understanding of sources.
+Textiles Exam board: Pearson Qualification: GCSE Head of subject: Miss K Brockington This is an exciting, practical course that allows you to develop practical skills in Textiles, learning about Fashion and Design and independently creating garments and Textiles outcomes.
+COURSE CONTENT AND ASSESSMENT In studying Textiles, you will develop two coursework units based on the general themes of Portrait and Landscape.
+You will: - Develop ideas through investigations, demonstrating critical understanding of sources.
 This will involve researching and responding to the work of artists and designers. - Refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes.
 This will be done using a sketchbook process. - Record ideas, observations and insights relevant to intentions as work progresses.
 The use of photography and drawing skills will play a major part in the initial development of each project. - Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.
 This will take the form of final outcomes.
 Coursework Unit 60% of marks based equally on the 4 Assessment Objectives - Research, Develop, Record and Realise Intentions.
 Exam Unit 40% of marks based on the 4 Assessment Objectives - Research, Develop, Record and Realise Intentions.
-The exam unit takes place in Terms 3 and 4 in year 11, when preparatory work is developed and culminates in a practical exam over two days (10 hours)

-Where will Textiles take me?
+The exam unit takes place in Terms 3 and 4 in year 11, when preparatory work is developed and culminates in a practical exam over two days (10 hours) Where will Textiles take me?

 Many students complete GCSE before moving on to take A Level Art, Textiles or even Photography at A Levels.
 Some students will follow HND courses at college in specific areas, such as Fashion Textiles or Printmaking.
 There are many degree courses that range from Textiles Design and Fashion, to Theatre Design.

-How much practical work is there?
+FREQUENTLY ASKED QUESTIONS How much practical work is there?
 The majority of the work is practical.
 This will range from drawing, sampling, designing and making final outcomes.
 You will develop skills through teacher led activities in Year 10, leading to more independent work at the end of Year 10 and 11.
 What do I get to make?
 A number of final pieces will be made.
 You will make at least one handbag and one garment, you may also create pieces independently as homework.
 You will also make a final piece under timed examination conditions, following eight weeks of planning and development.
-20

-What materials will I need?
+20 What materials will I need?
 It is a good idea to start collecting interesting materials, threads, buttons, etc. as these will be very handy and interesting to use.
 See what you can find when you rummage at home, there is no need to spend money on these.
 Other than this we ask for a voluntary contribution which helps us to provide you with sketch books and the more expensive materials that might be beyond our budget.
 There may be the need to buy material for the final pieces that you make, depending on the design and availability of materials.
-It is always useful to have basic equipment like paint, brushes, pencils and coloured pencils at home to help you to complete your homework.